 The interplay of signs, images and symbols, irreducible components that I name as “Prime Elements”, are the basis of my art.
 I regard the component elements, referencing geographic location, personal experience, memories, dreams, prime numbers, geometry and primary colors etc., as “irreducible” and absolute.
 They are autobiographical and universal, specific and general at the same time.
 Consequently, there is interplay between what could be termed “destiny” and “volition.”
 This is an intangible and mysterious relationship, subject to permutations that are impossible to predict.
-Using the Continental Divide west of Calgary as a symbolic and geographical metaphor, I reference locations on or near the 51st parallel to explore concepts relating to West/East division and North/South unity.

 My first encounter with these Mountains of Mystery was in Banff (1975) after realizing that I had travelled west along the 51st parallel from London, England.
 Since that time the metaphorical significance has become more profound.
 Timeless and temporary become one and the same.

 1. Prime Numbers (those numbers that are divisible only by themselves and the number one)

 2. The primary colors of red, yellow, and blue often used as successive glazes as well as direct application.